imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/explainable_ai_llm.md

     <figcaption>Neuron view of GPT-2 for layer 1, head 10 [1]</figcaption>
 </figure>

-Here, for layer 1 and head 10, some of the neurons' value decreases with an increase in distance.
-This showcases that the particular neurons have incorporated distance patterns!
+Neuron view of BERT for layer 0, head 0 (same one depicted above).
+Positive and negative values are colored blue and orange, respectively, with color saturation based on the magnitude of the value.
+As with the attention-head view, connecting lines are weighted based on attention between the words.

 ### Saliency methods